9 Best Small Museums in Paris: Personal Picks for Art Lovers

 First, it’s manageable, unlike its larger cousins.
 You can tour the Cluny in an afternoon and still have energy to enjoy the lively 5th arrondissement.
 Spend an afternoon pacing the massive galleries at the Louvre and you’ll need an hour relaxing by a fountain in the Tuileries to recover.

-Second, the Cluny features room after room of outlandishly awesome objets d’art from the Middle Ages–the historical period I most prefer.
+Second, the Cluny features room after room of outlandishly awesome objets d’art from the Middle Ages, which is the historical period I most prefer.

 Third, you’ll see the gorgeous Lady and the Unicorn tapestries woven from silk and wool in Paris around 1500.
 Admiring these six tapestries is worth the price of admission alone.